 Yes, you can cancel your registration at any time prior to the start of the seminar.
 Your fee will be credited back to your PayPal or credit card account.
 Please note that it might take 1-2 weeks for your credit to complete.
 The link to cancel your registration is included in the confirmation email sent to you.

 Will a recording of the seminar be available?

 Yes!
 Each presentation will be recorded.
 A link to the recordings will be included in an email, sent the day after the seminar, to everyone who registered.
 The recordings will be available for three weeks until November 11, 2023.
 Only the presentations and Q&A sessions will be recorded.

 After you complete your registration, you will receive a confirmation email that will contain a link to the seminar.
 You will have the option to add this meeting to your Outlook, Google, or Yahoo calendar.
 A reminder email with the Zoom link to the webinar will also be emailed to you one week prior to the event, one day prior to the event and, one hour before the seminar starts.
 You are asked to not share the link with anybody else.

 Will there be handouts?

 Yes, a link to the program handouts will be included in the reminder emails sent to all attendees prior to the event.
-If, for some reason, you should not receive the reminder emails, a link to the handouts will also be posted in the Q&A window at the start of the seminar.
-The handout will contain any material provided by the speakers in addition to information on VCGS and promotional material.
+If, for some reason, you do not receive the reminder emails, a link to the handouts will also be posted in the Q&A window at the start of the seminar.
+The handout will contain any material provided by the speaker in addition to information on VCGS and promotional material.